STARTING YOUR OWN BUSINESS

 • LinkedIn icon

-For many businesses, securing timely payment from clients can be a significant achievement in and of itself.
+For many businesses, securing timely payment from clients can be a significant achievement in itself.

 However, there’s more to B2B payments than being compensated for the goods and services you provide to other companies.
 For instance, how you manage B2B payments can impact how quickly they are processed and how long it takes to receive funds.